Mindware-Lab/Ashton-Smith-Gaffiero-Interventions/MRC_Grant/MRC_General_Application_Plan_v1.md

 * AI-agent roles;
 * reproducibility;
 * governance;
-* measurable efficiency evaluation.
+* measurable efficiency evaluation;
+* generalisable architecture and domain-adaptation rules;

-A two-page concept note for MRC and potential partners should then be extracted from Documents A and B rather than developed independently.
+A two-page concept note for MRC and potential partners should then be extracted from Documents A and B. It should present chronic primary pain as the funded clinical product while explaining that the computational investment establishes a reusable intervention and measurement-development architecture.

 ---